open5e/open5e/source/equipment/magic-items/deck-of-many-things.rst

 **The Void.** This black card spells disaster.
 Your soul is drawn from your body and contained in an object in a place of the GM's choice.
 One or more powerful beings guard the place.
 While your soul is trapped in this way, your body is incapacitated.
-A *wish* spell can't restore your soul, but the spell reveals the location of the object that holds it.
+A :ref:`srd:wish` spell can't restore your soul, but the spell reveals the location of the object that holds it.
 You draw no more cards.